 Perhaps your family and friends will be giving or lending you the money.
 You may even be considering a crowdfunding campaign which will raise funds by pre-selling your items.

 Do you have some savings to use and hope to continue with your full or part-time job?

 The entrepreneurial market is a real growth area and one that is gaining a foothold.
 For this reason, there are many funding opportunities available.

 Other options for raising finances include grants and loans.
-Grants are available through your local business enterprise office, the Princes Trust in the UK (or similar organisations worldwide) or your local council and the banks are reasonable with their financial packages.
+Grants are available through your local business enterprise office, the Princes Trust in the UK (or similar organisations worldwide), your local council and even the banks are reasonable with their financial packages.